Krispy Kreme unveils spooky sweet treats just in time for Halloween - NewsBreak

 ( NewsNation Now ) — Krispy Kreme has unveiled some spooky sweet treats – just in time for Halloween.

-The doughnut shop unveiled the temporary new moniker, Krispy Skreme , and new doughnuts in honor of the scariest holiday of the year.
+The doughnut shop unveiled the temporary new moniker, Krispy Skreme , and new doughnuts in honor of the scariest holiday of the year.‘Here for the Holidays’: Netflix releases 2021 holiday lineup before Halloween

 The doughnuts are: